Killings raise gender violence concerns in Zimbabwe

 But the apparent increase in GBV cases could be because more women are coming forward to report being abused by their intimate partners, Mashangwa said.
 “Government has set up helplines to encourage women to report their cases without fear of repercussions from their abusers.”

-As the country heads towards the 2023 polls amid extreme economic hardships, violence against women remains on the radar, stalling the little gains made towards addressing gender-based violence.
+As the country heads towards the 2023 polls amid extreme economic hardship, violence against women remains on the radar, stalling the few gains made towards addressing gender-based violence.

 Last month, women were stripped naked and beaten in Matobo district just outside Bulawayo during a Citizens Coalition for Change campaign by suspected ruling Zanu-PF supporters despite numerous calls for violence free elections.